mohdahtesham09/SmailyZo-WebApp-with-AI-Agent-/README.md

+Developed a modern Dentist Web Application using React + Tailwind with Vibe Coding methodology.
+Integrated an AI Agent using Antigravity and TixaeAgents.ai to automate appointment bookings and manage customer FAQs, improving user experience and efficiency.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.